RasmusRPaulsen/DTUImageAnalysis/exercises/ex3-PixelwiseOperations/readme.md

 ### Exercise 5

-Implement and test a Python function called `histogram_stretch`.
+Implement a Python function called `histogram_stretch`.
 It can, for example, follow this example:

 ```python
 def histogram_stretch(img_in):